linkmalloc/proudbisayabai.ph/_posts/2026-05-05-how-to-prevent-anaemia-here-s-what-you-should-know.md

 author: PBB ADMIN
 author2: ''
 layout: post
-title: 'How to prevent anaemia?
+title: 'How to prevent anemia?
 Here’s what you should know. '
 description: >-
   Anemia is a condition where your body doesn’t have enough healthy red blood cells or hemoglobin to carry adequate oxygen to tissues.
 This can lead to